 Our post today is by fellow blogger Charlotte, better known as A Peace of London!
 Charlotte is a blogger and history nerd on a mission to find quiet, cultured and unusual corners of London.
 Find her on Instagram @apeaceoflondon.
 The cemeteries and burial grounds of Britain are filled with ‘what-if?’s.
 Each headstone, tomb and unmarked grave is […]Read More The Forgotten Heir

 I’m sure many of you have found yourself asking this exact question when walking through the concourse; eyeing the massive queue of people waiting patiently to clutch on to the luggage trolley that’s on its way to Platform 9 3/4.
 It’s all down to one man.
 An entrepreneur who, had he been alive today, would have […]Read More Why Is King’s Cross Called ‘King’s Cross’?

 Now that I’m working amongst the glass towers of Canary Wharf, the history of Docklands is of particular interest to me at the moment.
-I regularly find myself stalking the exhibits of the Museum of London during my lunch hour and last week I paid a visit to Tunnel, the Archaeology of Crossrail where I learnt more about […]Read More The Albion Disaster
+I regularly find myself stalking the exhibits of the Museum of London during my lunch hour and I paid a visit to Tunnel, the Archaeology of Crossrail where I learnt more about a […]Read More The Albion Disaster